Camshaft2022/CI_PP1_FS/README.md

 - find information on memberships and where to sign up
 - find information on where the gym is located
 - find information on what facilites the gym provides
+- find what classes are available

 ### Site Owner Goals
-- Increase in the number of clients
+- Increase number of clients
 - Showcase enviroment and whats offered
 - Provide clients with contact information
-- Provide clients with knowledge of what for offer when they join the gym
+- Provide clients with knowledge of whats for offer when they join the gym

 ## User Experience

 ### Target Audience
 - people looking to make a change
 - people that are looking for a new gym
-- people that are professional athletes
+- people that are professional athletes/or novices
-- people wanting to be work out with a group via classes
+- people looking to work out with a group

 ### User Requrements and Expectations